f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2.rst

    clusterissuer.cert-manager.io/bnk-ca-cluster-issuer created

-BIG-IP Next for Kubernetes used the CNCF Gateway APIs.
+BIG-IP Next for Kubernetes uses the CNCF Gateway APIs.
 We need to install the resource definitions for the Gateway API.

 `Learn more about Gateway API <https://gateway-api.sigs.k8s.io/>`_